medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-careCommunication-message-intro.md

 Please refer to the tab "Snapshort Table(Must support)" below for the definition of the required content of a MedComCareCommunicationMessage.

-For decription of how to handle message references when sending a reply or forward a MedComCareCommunicationMessage and handling of errors please refer to the section "Notes".
+For decription of how to handle message references when sending a reply or forward a MedComCareCommunicationMessage, handling of errors and references between XDIS91 and CareCommunication please refer to the section "Notes".
 The section "Notes" if found at the end of this page.